reversed-coffee/reversed-coffee.github.io/src/content/posts/2024-08-29-Typosquatting.md

 Many people are arrogant or unaware of the risks of typosquatting.
 To demonstrate the risks, I decided to create a parody of "Chase Bank" called "Dash Bank."
 I registered the domain `dashbank.us` and created a website that had its own little neat user interface.
 It featured a login page that asked for a username, password, and answers to some absurd security questions.
-The website was designed to look like a professional banking website to make demonstration effective.
+The website was designed to look like a professional banking website to make the demonstration effective.

 Legally, I cannot typosquat a real bank's domain name, nor is it ethical to do so.
 I created a parody of a bank that I could typosquat myself so I could demonstrate the risks of typosquatting without breaking any laws or ethical standards.
-A notable law that I would have broken is the Anti-Cybersquatting Consumer Protection Act (ACPA), which prohibits registering domain names that are similar to trademarks with bad-faith intent to profit from them.
+A notable law I would have broken is the Anti-Cybersquatting Consumer Protection Act (ACPA), which prohibits registering domain names similar to trademarks with bad-faith intent to profit from them.
 In my case, there is no bad-faith intent, but one could still argue that since I'm still receiving credentials (even though they're fake), I could collect them and use them in bad faith.
 This is why I had to go with creating a parody, because it's an ethical and legal way to demonstrate an attack like typosquatting.

 Let's consider you're in the world of parodies now.
 What's considered a parody in this world is actually a real thing, not a parody at all.
 The website `dashbank.us` is owned by an official bank called "Dash Financial."
 This is a banking